alur2191/ecom-backend/README.md

 ## Features/changes to imlpement

 - Refactor with transactions to reflect the changes in quantity in product table when order is created
-- ZOD for validation
+- Zod for validation
-- CQRS pattern
 - Refactor Orders Table
+- Explore CQRS pattern
 - Authentication with Cognito